dhasterok/LaserMapExplorer/docs/source/right_toolbox.rst

 Plot and Property Toolbox (Right)
 *********************************

-The *Plot and Property Toolbox* consists of three major tabs: a tree containing saved plots (*Plot Selector*); a styling pane with plot options; and a calculator for creating custom fields.
+The *Plot and Property Toolbox*, located on the right side of the LaME interface, consists of three major components: the Plot Selector, the Styling Pane, and the Calculator.
+These tools work together to provide comprehensive control over plot creation, customization, and data manipulation.

 Plot Selector
 =============

 The *Plot Selector* lists the available plots for display.
-The default list includes all analytes and their normalized versions.
-Ratios can be added by selecting them from *Analyte Selector*.
-All other plots in the list are generated once they have been created and/or explicitly stored.
+By default, it includes all analytes and their normalized versions.
+You can add ratios by selecting them from the Analyte Selector in the top toolbar.
+Other plots appear in the list once they've been created or explicitly saved.

 .. figure:: _static/screenshots/LaME_Plot_Selector.png
     :align: center